 brave-browser-nightly --version

-The next two methods with Snap or Flatpak with Flathub to install Brave Browser only support the stable version, which most users should use on their Ubuntu system.
-If you want the latest via APT, beta, and nightly, use the above method.
+The following two methods, using Snap or Flatpak with Flathub to install Brave Browser, only support the stable version, which most users should use on their Ubuntu system.
+Use the APT method above if you need beta or nightly builds.

 sudo apt install snapd -y